Connect macOS to Linux via SSH

 Final Thoughts

 You should be able to log into your Linux server using a short alias name and no password.
-Now you can use other SSH related commands such as scp or rsync to easily copy files using the server alias, for example:
+You can now use other SSH related commands such as scp or rsync to easily copy files using the server alias, for example:

 my_wordpress_db.sql 100% 2925KB 10.1MB/s 00:00